-Everest Base Camp Trek with Island Peak Climbing give us an opportunity to step at the base camp of the highest Himalaya and then scale the popular Island Peak which is also known as ‘Imja Tse’ in the local language.
-The major highlights of this trip are spectacular views of the highest Himalayas especially from the Kalapathar viewpoint; visiting monasteries, exploring cultures and traditions of local inhabitants; and gaining that exquisite feeling of adventure while being at the summit of the Island Peak.
+Everest Base Camp Trek with Island Peak Climbing give us an opportunity to step into the base camp of the highest Himalayas.
+And then scale the popular Island Peak which is also known as ‘Imja Tse’ in the local language.
+The major highlights of this trip are spectacular views of the highest Himalayas, especially from the Kalapathar viewpoint; visiting monasteries, exploring the cultures and traditions of local inhabitants; and gaining that exquisite feeling of adventure while being at the summit of the Island Peak.

 The best experience of this trek is during the months of Late February, March, April May, September, October, November, and early December.
 Mountaineering experience is not mandatory but you need sound physical and mental fitness prior to joining this trip.
 Our professional Sherpa guides will provide proper instruction on using ropes and ice axes necessary while scaling Island Peak.
 So, join this trip with Nepal Mountain Trekkers for true Everest trekking and peak climbing experience.